cypress-io/cypress/npm/vue/README.md

 - If you like using `@testing-library/vue`, you can use `@testing-library/cypress` for the same `findBy`, `queryBy` commands, see one of the examples in the list below

+### How is this different from @cypress/vue2?
+Cypress packages the current version of Vue under @cypress/vue, and older versions under separate package names.
+Use [@cypress/vue2](cypress-vue2-npm-url) if you're still using vue@2, and this package if you're on vue@3.

 ## Installation

 - Requires Cypress v7.0.0 or later
 - Requires [Node](https://nodejs.org/en/) version 12 or above
+- Requires Vue 3.x.
+If you are using Vue 2.x, you want [@cypress/vue2](cypress-vue2-npm-url) instead.
 - Supports projects built with Vue CLI, Vite, and Webpack.
 If you would like us to support another build configuration, please [create an issue](https://github.com/cypress-io/cypress/issues/new?assignees=&labels=npm:%20@cypress/vue&template=3-feature.md).

 Now you are ready to install.